Horses often join fruit and TVs to travel internationally

 I thought it would be interesting to walk through the process of shipping a horse internationally via air.
 Procedures vary, depending on the requirements of the receiving country.

 First, horses need to have a health certificate similar to the ones most horse owners who ship interstate are familiar with.
-Vaccinations for international health certificates are contingent upon what the destination country requires, so horses may sometimes have innoculations before and after a flight.
+Vaccinations and testing for international health certificates are contingent upon what the destination country requires, so horses may sometimes have innoculations before and after a flight.

-International import and export points in the United States are John F. Kennedy International Airport in New York City and Miami International Airport.
+International import and export points in the Eastern United States are John F. Kennedy International Airport in New York City and Miami International Airport.
 I did a recent export for three horses traveling from Athens, Ga. through Miami to Grand Cayman Island.
 Here’s what happened.